airKlizz/go-interview-2/README.md

 > **🛠️ Action Required:**
 > You can add some test cases to increase the coverage of the service package.

-For example, this is a valid test case:
+For example, this is a valid test case

 ```go
 "OK switch on light": {